StyraInc/awesome-opa/README.md

 ### Built with Wasm

 - [OPA Wasm demo](https://opa-wasm.glitch.me/) - Demonstration of evaluating OPA's Wasm modules in the browser
+- [Snyk CLI](https://github.com/snyk/snyk) - Test Infrastructure as Code source code for security misconfigurations and best practices in the local console.
+The npm-opa-wasm library is used to run WASM bundle of Rego policies to detect misconfiguration.

 ## Kubernetes